IntentArchitect/Docs/guidelines.md

 ## Screenshots and videos

-In the developer console, run the following first which makes the window frame-less:
+In the developer console (Profile button > Debug), run the following first which makes the window frame-less:

 ```js
 require("electron").ipcRenderer.send("relaunch-as-frameless");